 And the sheer amount of French and European accessories and furniture in one place will probably draw me back every year from now on!

-Round Top is also a wonderful place to shop for unique and large scale artwork…
+Round Top is also a great place to shop for unique and large scale artwork.

 Also some downright bizarre…